AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 ### Background
-The main branch contains only the base Krizlet Code Code base for each assignment can be found on there sepecific branches as follows:
+The main branch contains only the base Krizlet Code.
+Code base for each assignment can be found on there sepecific branches as follows:
  * [Assignment 1 - Question 1](https://github.com/AbdulMutakabbir/SYSC5103_Software-Agents/tree/assignment_1_q1)
  * [Assignment 1 - Question 2](https://github.com/AbdulMutakabbir/SYSC5103_Software-Agents/tree/assignment_1_q2)